 Hazardous Activities

 Truck washing shall be undertaken on a roofed wash pad formed of hardstand.
-Truck wash water shall be collected in holding tanks and transported offsite to be discharged as trade waste.
+Truck wash water not being collected and recycled in the wash process shall be collected in holding tanks and transported offsite to be discharged as trade waste.

+Advice note: The above condition shall not apply to water which is used only for tray washing.
+This water may be collected and reused on the site.

 All sediment collected from the sump of the truck washdown pad shall be periodically excavated and disposed of to an approved offsite facility.
 All stormwater diversion and treatment systems shall be maintained in accordance with appropriate stormwater treatment and discharge guidelines from Selwyn District Council or Christchurch City Council, as specified in the SWMP.